 A varied diet is beneficial for gut health

-There are up to 1,000 species of bacteria in the human gut, which is collectively known as the gut microbiome.
+There are up to 1,000 species of bacteria in the human gut, collectively known as the gut microbiome.
 Maintaining a healthy gut microbiome is important for our gut and our overall health.

 For example, research suggests that imbalances in the gut microbiome may increase the risk of gastrointestinal conditions like irritable bowel syndrome (IBS), as well as diabetes, obesity, heart disease, and depression.
 Eating a varied diet has been signposted as one of the most effective contributors to gut health.